-• Maintain a record of external changes to the system, such as changes to operating system configuration, and updates to software, such as the JVM that introduces security changes.
+Maintain a record of external changes on the system, such as changes to operating system configuration, and updates to software such as the JVM that introduce security changes.

-Unauthorized access
+Unauthorized Access

 Data theft can occur when access policies are too permissive, and when the credentials to gain access are too easily cracked.
 It can also occur when the data is not protected, when administrative roles are too permissive, and when administrative credentials are poorly managed.
-Threats can arise when plans fail to account for outside risks.
-To mitigate risk, develop appropriate answers to at least the following questions: